rdonka/PASTaUserGuide/docs/userguide/datapreparation.md

 __Code example:__
 ![png](../img/datapreparation_9_cropFPdata.png)

+#### Load data into a MATLAB structure - Multiblock Format
+If TDT data is stored in the multi block format, with multiple sessions of recording nested within each block, use the *loadKeydata_multiblock* function to load the extracted fiber photometry data for all sessions in the _experimentkey_.
+This function matches each session in the experiment key to its corresponding extracted MATLAB structure and appends fiber photometry data fields.

+__REQUIRED INPUTS:__

+- __experimentkey:__ The _experimentkey_ object created by the _createExperimentKey_ function. *Note: The SubjectID from the experiment key will be appended to the extracted folder path to properly load each extracted session into MATLAB.

+__Output:__

+- __data:__ The combined data structure containing all fields in the experiment key appended with the extracted fiber photometry data for each session.
+All subject and session specific metadata are included alongside the fiber photometry data for streamlined analysis.

 ### Optional: Crop fiber photometry data
 In cases where fiber photometry recordings begin or end outside the experimentally relevant period – for example, when hardware is manually triggered before or after the behavioral task begins or ends – users may wish to crop the data streams to remove the beginning and end of each session.
 Additionally, users may wish to exclude the initial portion of the recording session (e.g., the first few minutes), where photobleaching is typically more pronounced and nonlinear before signal stabilization.